juhyxx/game/README.md

 Note: using just utf8 strings will have a negative impact on the judgement (hint - custom binary protocol is expected).

 Upon connection - the server must send a message to the client - initiating the communication.
-Client upon receiving it - answers to the server with a password.
+The client upon receiving it - answers to the server with a password.
 This initial exchange then ends with server either disconnecting the client (wrong password) or assigning the client an ID and sending the ID back to the client.

 At this moment, the server answers to any requests the client sends to the server.
 For unknown requests, the server must respond as well, such that client can identify it as an error.